marvell31/omnifood-marv/README.md

 its major purpose is to ease individuals the stress of cooking, while adding value to their nutrition.

-i built this site using html5 and CSS3 and little of javascript.
+i built this site using html5 and CSS3 and little of javascript. its is functional on both desktop and mobile. and can adapt to all screen resolutions.

 this site is deployed on netlify using a free host and i made the forms work using netlify forms.